snowtrack/snowtrack-docs/docs/file-support.md

 Below is a list of more filetypes of significant importance.
 If we forgot an important filetype and you would like us to support it, send us an email to [support@perforce.com](mailto:support@perforce.com).

+🟣 Many, but not all codecs are supported.

 |      | macOS | Windows |
 |------|-------|---------|
 | Fbx  | ✅    | ✅      |